Caleb & Brown

 What marks the end of a Bear market?

-It’s notoriously difficult to predict when the bear market might end and when the bottom price of an asset class has been reached, as its influenced by many external factors such as economic growth, investor psychology, and world news or events.
+It’s notoriously difficult to predict when the bear market might end and when the bottom price of an asset class has been reached, as it's influenced by many external factors such as economic growth, investor psychology, and world news or events.
 Bear markets generally end after investors’ negative sentiment pushes asset prices well below their fair value.
 Market participants can become forced sellers.
 Funds have to sell assets because their investors choose to redeem their capital.
 Companies in the sector may have to sell assets because they’re facing the prospect of bankruptcy.
 Retail investors capitulate their positions, unsure if the asset class will ever recover.
 Eventually, forced selling abates, value investors step in, and a bull regime may return.

 Is the Market Always in a Bull or Bear Phase?